 Proving a Wrongful Death Case

 Because they are civil cases, wrongful death lawsuits do not require “proof beyond a reasonable doubt.”
-That is only required in criminal cases.
+The law only requires that in criminal cases.

-However, any evidence that is presented in a civil case should support the plaintiff’s claims.
+However, any evidence that an attorney presents in a civil case should support the plaintiff’s claims.

 The evidence must show that the defendant’s negligence, or carelessness, resulted in death.
-Three areas are used to show negligence.
+Attorneys can show negligence in three areas.